suhastr/Machine_Generated_Code_Detection/README.md

 - **Sources**: Open-source repositories, GPT-generated code snippets, and curated datasets.
 - **Format**: JSON or text files, where each entry contains:
   - Code snippet.
-  - Metadata specifying if it's machine-generated or human-written.
+  - Label specifying if it's machine-generated (1) or human-written (0).

 ---

 ## Test

+- **Integration Testing**: This test is performed by calling codeclassifier file which reads in the input from the `test_prompt.txt`.
-- **Testing Framework**: The tests for the code detection pipeline are provided in `test_prompt.txt`.
+- **System Testing**: The tests for the code detection pipeline (code_detector_validation_pipeline.py) are provided in `validate_datasets/datasetforyourchoice.csv`.
 - **Test Cases**:
-  - Valid machine-generated code.
+  - Valid machine-generated code is labelled has 1.
-  - Valid human-written code.
+  - Valid human-written code is labelled has 0.
-  - Edge cases like empty inputs or highly obfuscated code.

 ---

 ## Results

-- The model achieves **X% accuracy** in distinguishing machine-generated code from human-written code.
+- The model achieves **86% accuracy** in distinguishing machine-generated code from human-written code.
 - Average confidence score for correct predictions: **Y%**.
 - Evaluation metrics:
   - Precision: **A%**